dyhes/zulip/templates/zerver/help/export-your-organization.md

 !!! warn ""

-    These instructions are specific to the hosted Zulip Cloud service.
+    These instructions are specific to the hosted Aloha Cloud service.
     If you're running your own server, you may be looking for our documentation on [server export and import][export-and-import] or [server backups][production-backups].

-Zulip has high quality export tools that can be used to migrate from the hosted Zulip Cloud service (zulip.com) to your own servers.
-There are three types of Zulip Cloud exports.
+Aloha has high quality export tools that can be used to migrate from the hosted Aloha Cloud service (zulip.com) to your own servers.
+There are three types of Aloha Cloud exports.

 * **Export of public data**: An export of all users, settings, and all the data that appears in public streams.